amoilanen/js-crawler/README.md

 });
 ```

-Default value is a function that always returns `true`;
+Default value is a function that always returns `true`.

 ## License